Peter Crouch

 Peter Crouch was born on 30th January, 1981, in Macclesfield, Cheshire.

-In just 37 appearances for Pompey Peter Crouch scored 18 goals, which resulted in an U21 England call-up.
+In just 37 appearances for Pompey in that stint Peter Crouch scored 18 goals, which resulted in an U21 England call-up.
 In 2002, he moved to Villa and started well, scoring against Newcastle on his home debut, but in the end he couldn’t keep his place in the side and was loaned to Norwich.

 Peter Crouch was named Saints Player of the Year for 2005 after scoring 16 goals in 33 games, but he couldn’t stop Southampton being relegated.